Have you ever craved a salad for dinner, but wondered if that was enough?

 1. Choose Your Carbohydrates

-Here are a few ideas in each category to get you thinking:
+Here are a few carbohydrate ideas to get you thinking:

 - Non-starchy carbohydrates: Leafy greens (lettuce, spinach, arugula, kale, etc.), cucumbers, tomatoes, broccoli, cauliflower, beets, carrots, mushrooms, peppers, onion, squash, green beans, artichokes, asparagus, etc.